 - 1 teaspoon vanilla extract

-- ½ cup Dark chocolate chips or raisins
+- ½ cup Stevia Sweetened Chocolate Chips Stevia sweetened; or raisins

-- Combine oatmeal, sugar, baking powder, baking soda, salt and cinnamon in a bowl.
+- Combine oats, sugar, baking powder, baking soda, salt, and cinnamon in a bowl.

-- Stir pumpkin, vanilla extract, egg and yogurt into the dry mix.
+- Stir pumpkin puree, vanilla extract, egg, and Greek yogurt into the dry mix.

 - Fold in chocolate chips.

-- Fill muffins tins lined coated with cooking spray with about ¼ of batter.
+- Fill muffin tin wells coated with cooking spray with about ¼ of batter.
 (Tip: if using liners, give them a light spritz of cooking spray before filling with batter.)

-- Bake for 20-25 minute or until the muffins are firm and lightly browned on the top.
+- Bake for about 25 minutes or until the muffins are firm and lightly browned on the top.

-- Allow muffins to cool for 5 minutes and then remove to a wire rack to cool further.
+- Allow muffins to cool for 5 minutes in the pan and then remove to a wire rack to cool further.
 They will continue to firm up during this time.